Society-for-Internet-Blaseball-Research/rules.sibr.dev/README.md

 Please report all code of conduct violations either via the ModMail bot, pinging the `@Society Caretaker` role directly in a channel, or via email to [caretakers@sibr.dev](mailto:caretakers@sibr.dev).
 (Caretakers do not respond to code of conduct violations via individual Discord DMs.)

-If your report pertains to a Caretaker, contact the Headmistress directly at [iliana@sibr.dev](mailto:iliana@sibr.dev).
-If your report pertains to iliana, contact honu at [honu@sibr.dev](mailto:honu@sibr.dev).
+If your report pertains to a Caretaker, contact the Headmistress directly at [emily@sibr.dev](mailto:emily@sibr.dev).
+If your report pertains to Emily, contact honu at [honu@sibr.dev](mailto:honu@sibr.dev).

 In your report, include as much of the following as you feel comfortable: